MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.GeoMean.md

 api_name:
 - Excel.WorksheetFunction.GeoMean
 ms.assetid: 9b999236-a220-10b2-890e-8d863c74bc74
-ms.date: 06/08/2017
+ms.date: 05/23/2019
 localization_priority: Normal
 ---

 # WorksheetFunction.GeoMean method (Excel)

 Returns the geometric mean of an array or range of positive data.
-For example, you can use GEOMEAN to calculate average growth rate given compound interest with variable rates.
+For example, you can use **GeoMean** to calculate average growth rate given compound interest with variable rates.

 ## Syntax